geoctrl/svg-icons/README.md

 See icons-manifest.json to quickly see all available icons.

 Only needed SVGs are included in the build.
 The `google-svgs` folder is all of Google's icons.
-The ones included in the Tute icon build process are in the `svg` folder.
+The ones included in the icon build process are in the `svg` folder.